ember-learn/guides-source/guides/release/models/customizing-serializers.md

 In Ember Data, serializers format the data sent to and received from the backend store.
-By default, Ember Data serializes data using the [JSON API](http://jsonapi.org/) format.
+By default, Ember Data serializes data using the [JSON:API](http://jsonapi.org/) format.
 If your backend uses a different format, Ember Data allows you to customize the serializer or use a different serializer entirely.

 Ember Data ships with 3 serializers.
-The [`JSONAPISerializer`](https://www.emberjs.com/api/ember-data/release/classes/DS.JSONAPISerializer) is the default serializer and works with JSON API backends.
+The [`JSONAPISerializer`](https://www.emberjs.com/api/ember-data/release/classes/DS.JSONAPISerializer) is the default serializer and works with JSON:API backends.
 The [`JSONSerializer`](https://www.emberjs.com/api/ember-data/release/classes/DS.JSONSerializer) is a simple serializer for working with single JSON object or arrays of records.
 The [`RESTSerializer`](https://www.emberjs.com/api/ember-data/release/classes/DS.RESTSerializer)